Our 2020/21 Winter Pandemic Plan

 until further notice.

 In the past our facilitators, volunteers and instructors organized gatherings, meetings, conferences and group projects for “real life” socializing.
-The March 17th lock-down brought about a lightening fast re-alignment of priorities, along with a gradual transition to a new way of thinking, living, connecting and working.
-Summer and Fall community programs and meetings were cancelled.
+The March 17th 2020 lock-down brought about a lightening fast re-alignment of priorities, along with a gradual transition to a new way of thinking, living, connecting and working.

-During the past 4 months, our network members and associates have stayed in touch by phone, email and social media.
-Most have needed this time to determine how this ominous pandemic would impact our lives and relationships in the longer term.
+During the summer of 2020, our network members and associates stayed in touch by phone, email and social media.
+Most have needed this time to determine how an ominous pandemic would impact our lives and relationships in the longer term.

-We will cease planning activities for any new 2020 onsite projects and public programs in the community.
-Events and onsite instructional activities for older adults are postponed until further notice.
-In December 2020, there will be one holiday gathering for network members, associates and volunteers.
+We will cease planning activities for any new 2020-21 onsite projects and public programs in the community.
+Group gatherings, special events and onsite instructional activities for older adults are postponed until further notice.

 We encourage our senior clients/participants and volunteers avoid crowds by sheltering at their place of residence to the maximum extent feasible.
-Fresh air activities (away from crowds) is encouraged.
-Stay close to the people on your primary circle.
-When there is a need to leave their residences for “Essential Activities,” they should follow Social Distancing Requirements, which involve wearing a mask, maintaining six-foot social distancing from other individuals, washing hands with soap and water for at least twenty seconds as frequently as possible, using hand sanitizer, covering coughs or sneezes and regularly cleaning high-touch surfaces.
+Fresh air activities (away from crowds) are encouraged.
+Stay close to the people on your primary/family circle.
+When there is a need to leave their residences for “Essential Activities” they should follow Social Distancing Requirements, which involve wearing a mask, maintaining six-foot social distancing from other individuals, washing hands with soap and water for at least twenty seconds as frequently as possible, using hand sanitizer, covering coughs or sneezes and regularly cleaning high-touch surfaces.